Earning Continuing Education

 You can enjoy many options for earning CE… CE books, approved articles, and online courses, to name a few!
 Browse the ANFP Publications & Services guide for CE choices, or visit the Earn CE Now section of the ANFP website.

 You may attend a program that has been Prior Approved for CE by CBDM, or you may submit a program you have already attended that you feel may qualify for CE based on CBDM guidelines for program length, content, etc.

 Examples of Prior-Approved programs include the ANFP Annual Meeting and ANFP Chapter meetings, provided that chapter meeting planners have completed the Prior Approval process in advance with CBDM.
-Planners of industry-related meetings may request prior approval from CBDM and can confirm to you whether a meeting is CBDM Prior Approved for CE.
+Planners of industry-related meetings may request prior approval from CBDM and can confirm with you whether a meeting is CBDM Prior Approved for CE.
 ANFP Food Protection Connection articles, Nutrition Connection articles, most ANFP online courses, and some ANFP books are also Prior Approved for CE, and their descriptions will indicate this.

-The following competence levels provide an understanding of the educational level of each product within the ANFP Marketplace.
+The three competence levels provide an understanding of the educational level of each product within the ANFP Marketplace.
 Each product has a designated competence level listed within the product description.

 View the Level Assignments

 More About Prior Approval

 Programs with Prior Approval: Through the Prior Approval process, programs with Prior Approval have been submitted to the CBDM for review and approval before an event takes place.
 All educational activities are evaluated for CE value based on program content and timeframe.
 Requests for Prior Approval should be submitted at least eight weeks before the event takes place.
 Only the program coordinator can request prior approval.

 Equal Opportunity for Education